Gastroenterologists in Manchester, New Hampshire

 Diagnostic tests we offer include:

-• Bronchoscopy — A bronchoscopy allows a physician to look into your trachea and lungs to identify, evaluate and diagnose various respiratory conditions and diseases.
+- Bronchoscopy — A bronchoscopy allows a doctor to look into your trachea and lungs to identify, evaluate and diagnose various respiratory conditions and diseases.

-• Colonoscopy — A colonoscopy detects growths, called polyps, in the large intestine.
+- Colonoscopy — A colonoscopy detects growths, called polyps, in the large intestine.
 Polyps can sometimes lead to cancer and can easily and painlessly be removed during this procedure.
 If you are 45 years old or older, you should have a regular colorectal screening.
 This should be done earlier if you have a family history of colon cancer.
-If detected early, colon cancer is one of the few cancers that doctors can prevent.
+If detected early, colon cancer is one of the few preventable cancers.

-• Endoscopy services — You have access to inpatient and outpatient endoscopy services, including diagnostic and therapeutic procedures that treat a variety of conditions associated with the gastrointestinal (GI) tract, as well as the respiratory system.
+- Endoscopy services — You have access to inpatient and outpatient endoscopy services, including diagnostic and therapeutic procedures that treat a variety of conditions associated with the GI tract, as well as the respiratory system.

-• Endoscopic retrograde cholangiopancreatography (ERCP) — This allows a physician to look into your biliary and pancreatic ducts and to remove stones or insert stents to remove any obstruction.
+- Endoscopic retrograde cholangiopancreatography (ERCP) — This allows a doctor to look into your biliary and pancreatic ducts and to remove stones or insert stents to remove any obstruction.

-• Esophageal 24-hour pH study — Examines what happens in your lower esophagus when you feel the symptoms of heartburn or GERD.
+- Esophageal 24-hour pH study — This allows a doctor to examine what happens in your lower esophagus when you feel the symptoms of heartburn or GERD.

-• Radiofrequency ablation — This state-of-the-art procedure removes the abnormal cells in the lining of your esophagus if you are diagnosed with Barrett’s esophagus.
+- Radiofrequency ablation — If you are diagnosed with Barrett’s esophagus, this state-of-the-art procedure removes the abnormal cells in the lining of your esophagus.

 Colonoscopies

-If you are 45 or older, it’s recommended that you undergo a colorectal cancer screening.
+If you are 45 years old or older, it’s time for your colorectal cancer screening.
 The risk is high — 1 in 24 people will develop colorectal cancer in their lifetime.
 But colonoscopies are one of the most effective cancer screenings and can catch the disease in its earliest stages.
 Most insurances, including Medicaid, cover them.

 Colonoscopy FAQs